 With spring fast approaching, we consulted with some of our favourite digital dressers to create a dossier of easy styling tricks that anyone can try, using pieces you likely already have in your wardrobes.
 So without further ado, here are eight niche styling tricks that'll update your existing wares in a flash.

 If, like us, you've grown tired of wearing jumpers as tops for four straight months, shake it up by adding a statement blouse (a ruffled collar is essential) underneath.
 Honestly, it raises the game of literally any jumper in a way no roll-neck could do.

-Not the newest trick in the book, but one that keeps popping back up: Pair a big silk or velvet bow with a simple, minimalist outfit.
+It's not the newest trick in the book, but it is one that keeps popping back up: pairing a big silk or velvet bow with a simple, minimalist outfit.
 Sure, you can invest in a designer piece, but you can also find loads of them on Etsy.
 That, or simply take ribbon handles off fancy shopping bags.

 Previously deemed uncool, the exposed sock-and-shoe combo has made a firm comeback and works to add a little air of mystery to any outfit.
 Choose a colour-pop hue with simple black loafers for the chicest way to try the trend.

 Cardigans are still reigning supreme on the style circuit at the moment, so it's little wonder that Instagram's elite dressers are testing out new ways to wear them.
-And right now, instead of unbuttoning the collar, people are leaving the hems of their cardigans undone, flashing their midriffs in the process.
+Right now, instead of unbuttoning the collar, people are leaving the hems of their cardigans undone, flashing their midriffs in the process.

-Thanks to a slew of brands, silky, pyjama-style separates have become totally acceptable to wear outdoors, with silk trousers proving the comfiest option.
-Pair with a black blazer, white tee, and gold chain, et voilà!
+Thanks to a slew of brands, silky, pyjama-style separates have become totally acceptable to wear outdoors with silk trousers proving the comfiest option.
+Pair with a black blazer, white tee and gold chain.
+Voilà!